mghlcs/learning-locker-s2i/README.md

 ## Bootstrapping the Project

+Visit the example config maps in the config/maps directory and convert them to `.yaml` files with the correct values for your environment.

 Log in to your cluster with the `oc` client, create your project and from the root directory:

+1) Create the configuration for the app and mongodb:

+`oc create -f config/maps/*.yaml`

 1) Create the Nginx configuration: